 12. You’ll Be Greatly Respected as the Teacher

-Unlike countries like the USA, where teachers simply aren’t as respected as they should be (most of the time), teachers in Spanish-speaking countries are more celebrated, appreciated and respected.
-Of course, this is a major generalization, but on the whole I’ve noticed that this does show through my SSS when they interact with me.
+Of course, this is a major generalization.
+But I’ve noticed that this does show through my SSS when they interact with me.

-13. Spanish Grammar Is Quite Different Compared to English Grammar
+13. Spanish Grammar Is Quite Different to English Grammar

-Anyone who has studied a Latin-based language knows that the grammar differs a bit from English grammar.
+Anyone who has studied a Latin-based language knows that the grammar differs a bit from English.

 There are different verb forms for different people, ways of saying “you” with varying degrees of formality, masculine objects, feminine objects, obligatory articles and even more curveballs that we don’t encounter in English.

-English also has its own challenging grammar topics that are a far cry from the linguistic systems of any Romance languages, so it’s best to be prepared for students to need a little more elaboration on these.
-English grammar may not exactly come easy to them all at first, but does it come easy to anyone, really?
+English also has its own challenging grammar topics that are a far cry from the linguistic systems of any Romance language.
+So it’s best to be prepared for students to need a little more elaboration on these.

 14. Pronunciation in Spanish Is Exactly How It’s Written